Nicaragua - Land of Lakes and Volcanoes

 Day 4-Travel to Ometepe Island

 Today we transfer to the port of San Jorge, on the shores of Lake Nicaragua and take the ferry to Isla de Ometepe.
 The island of Ometepe is situated in one of the world's largest freshwater lakes, Lake Nicaragua.
 The two volcanoes on the island, Concepcion and Maderas, offer stunning views when approaching Ometepe by boat from the mainland.
 Both of the volcanoes have their own climate and unique vegetation.
-On arrival you will have free time to relax and settle into island life.
+On arrival, we'll have free time to relax and settle into island life.

 5